rock3r/code-merge/README.md

 The tool is not doing any diffing itself, but rather checking file checksums to determine changes.
 The tool only supports Java and Kotlin source files (`.java`, `.kt`).

+Note: this tool is not aiming at performance, it's rather brute-force-y at the moment.
+If you want to improve its processing speed, feel free to open a PR.